Ford, GM Recall Trucks Over Fire Risk

 About the Ford Recall

-Ford Motor Company has recalled 410,289 full-sized pickup trucks in the U.S. and Canada over risk of fire.
+Ford Motor Company has recalled 410,289 full-sized pickup trucks in the U.S. and Canada over the risk of fire.
 The NHTSA says water and contaminants may corrode the cable connector to the engine block heater, elevating the risk of fire.
 Ford has issued an additional recall to correct damage which could have occurred during the original campaign.
-An article detailing this secondary recall appears here.

 Graves McLain is Here to Help